rafaqz/DimensionalData.jl/README.md

 `mean(a, dims=Time)`, or permute `permutedims(a, [X, Y, Z, Time])` in julia `Base` and `Statistics` functions that have dims arguments.

+Notice that you can obtain the dimensions of an `A::AbstractDimensionalArray` by simply calling `dims(A)`, which returns them as a tuple. `haskey` and `getkey` are also implemented for `A`, where one specifies the dimension either by name (string) or by type.

 ## Selectors